- Position: Assistant Professor of Trombone

-As the 2nd Place winner of the 2017-2018 American Prize, Trombonist Brittany Lasch has appeared as soloist with numerous ensembles including the U.S. Army Band “Pershing’s Own”, the Queens Symphony, and the Rodney Marsalis Philadelphia Big Brass.
-With playing described as “masterful” (Syracuse Post-Standard), Brittany is Assistant Professor of Trombone at Bowling Green State University in Bowling Green, Ohio.
-Brittany also performs as Principal Trombone of the Michigan Opera Theatre Orchestra at the Detroit Opera House.
+A winner of the S&R Foundation Washington Award, Trombonist Brittany Lasch has appeared as a soloist with ensembles such as the U.S. Army Band “Pershing’s Own”, the Rodney Marsalis Philadelphia Big Brass, and with symphonies around the country.
+With playing described as “masterful” (Syracuse Post-Standard), American Record Guide recently hailed Brittany as an "excellent soloist."
+Brittany is Assistant Professor of Trombone at Bowling Green State University in Bowling Green, Ohio, and is on faculty at the Boston University Tanglewood Institute in Lenox, MA.
+She also performs as Principal Trombone of the Detroit Opera Orchestra at the Detroit Opera House.

-Brittany has performed with the Toledo Symphony Orchestra, Rhode Island Philharmonic, the Oregon Bach Festival Orchestra, the Vermont Symphony, Albany Symphony, Springfield Symphony, Symphoria, Bangor Symphony Orchestra, and the New World Symphony in Miami Beach.
-She participated in the Verbier Festival Orchestra for two summers, and has also appeared at the Spoleto USA Festival, Pacific Music Festival in Sapporo, Japan, the Castleton Festival, in the National Repertory Orchestra, and at the Aspen Music Festival.
-She has also been a participant in the prestigious Alessi Trombone Seminar in Fossano, Italy, and in the Summer Trombone Workshop at Temple University.
+Brittany has performed with orchestras nationwide including the St. Louis Symphony, Detroit Symphony, Nashville Symphony, The Florida Orchestra, Toledo Symphony Orchestra, ProMusica Chamber Orchestra, Rhode Island Philharmonic, the Oregon Bach Festival Orchestra, the Vermont Symphony, Albany Symphony, Symphoria, and the New World Symphony in Miami Beach.
+She participated in the Verbier Festival Orchestra for two summers and has also appeared at the Spoleto USA Festival, Pacific Music Festival in Sapporo, Japan, the Castleton Festival, in the National Repertory Orchestra, and the Aspen Music Festival.
+She has been a participant in the prestigious Alessi Trombone Seminar in Fossano, Italy, and in the Summer Trombone Workshop at Temple University.

 A native of Park Ridge, Illinois, Brittany Lasch earned her Doctor of Musical Arts degree from Boston University, where she received the Brass Department Award.
 She also holds a Master of Music degree from Yale School of Music.
-With a deep commitment to education, she has been a featured teacher and performer at workshops such as the Midwest Trombone Tuba Euphonium Conference at Eastern Illinois University and Trombonafide in Wichita, Kansas.
-She has presented masterclasses at schools including Youngstown State University, Louisiana State University, Towson University, and the Boston University Tanglewood Institute.
+With a deep commitment to education, she has been a featured teacher and performer at events such as the DC Trombone Workshop, the Arkansas Trombone Day, and the UW Whitewater Trombone Day.
+She has presented masterclasses at universities across the country.
 Her principal teachers include Toby Oft, Scott Hartman, and Steve Norrell.